Questions About Parental Relocation?

 If you are divorced with children or if you were never married but have a child custody order, you must seek legal advice regarding any potential move.
-Relocation without agreement of the other parent and/or an order of court may violate your divorce decree and child custody order.

-- Job seeking
+- Job changes

 - Illness or injury treated by specialized health care in another state